AndreuSG/ABSENCIA/README.md

 ## Questions

 If you have any issues or questions, reach out to us on [Discord](https://discord.com/invite/payload) or start a [GitHub discussion](https://github.com/payloadcms/payload/discussions).

-### Adding a footer image

-Place your image file in the `public` directory, for example `public/footer-image.png`.
-The footer component references this path by default.
-Replace the file with your own small image to update the footer graphic.